How to Install Tailscale on FreeBSD

 Key Expiry

-- You can choose to disable key expiry.
+You can choose to disable key expiry via Tailscale portal.

 The SSH switch

-tailscale set –sshfor passwordless ssh logins all managed by tailscale.
+for passwordless ssh logins all managed by tailscale.
+You only need to run this command once.
 The beauty of this approach is that you can disable ssh altogether on the system by removing ssh startup from rc.conf.
 It’s actually safer this way.
+Longread is available here.

 💃